-It depends.
-You may switch your room or roommate by contacting the Office of Housing & Residence Life at (919) 497-3310 or by emailing firstname.lastname@example.org before the semester begins.
-After the semester begins, housing assignments are “frozen” for three weeks.
-Room change requests will be handled on a case-by-case basis, and are authorized at the discretion of Housing & Residence Life staff.
+- You may switch your room or roommate by contacting the Office of Housing & Residence Life at (919) 497-3247 or by emailing firstname.lastname@example.org before the semester begins.

 A suite-style residence hall refers to two rooms joined together by a bathroom.
 Up to four residents would share the bathroom.
-Students are responsible for providing their own toilet paper, cleaning supplies, and cleaning the bathroom regularly.
-Suite-style residence halls: Merritt, Patten, Kenan, Hillman, and Joyner.
+Students are responsible for providing their toilet paper, cleaning supplies, and cleaning the bathroom regularly.
+Merritt, Patten, Kenan, Hillman-Morris, and Joyner are suite-style.

-A community-style residence hall has one bathroom that is shared by the floor community.
+A community-style residence hall has one bathroom shared by the floor community.
 Up to forty residents may share this bathroom.
-Multiple shower and toilet stalls are in each bathroom.
-All stalls have individual privacy.
-The College's housekeeping staff provides toilet paper and cleans the bathrooms daily.
-Community-style residence halls: Franklin, Wright, and the second floor of Joyner.
+Multiple showers and toilet stalls with individual privacy are in each bathroom.
+The college's housekeeping staff provides toilet paper and cleans the bathrooms daily.
+Franklin, Wright, and the second floor of Joyner are community-style residence halls.

-Below is a non-inclusive list of items you should consider bringing.
-Please note there are specific items that are not permitted in the halls due to safety.
+Below is a non-inclusive list of items you should consider bringing to campus.
+Please note there are specific items the college does not permit in the halls due to safety

 - Can opener